dotnet-websharper/core/README.md

 ## Multi-page applications

-Multi-page applications have multiple endpoints: pairs of HTTP verbs and paths, and can be represented as a **union type** we typically call `Endpoints`.
-These are mapped to content to be served using `Application.MultiPage`.
+Multi-page applications have multiple endpoints: pairs of HTTP verbs and paths, and are represented as an annotated **union type** we typically call `Endpoints` (or `Action` in previous terminology).
+The endpoints, as defined by this union type - given the various annotations on each union case - are mapped to content to be served using `Application.MultiPage`.
 Links to endpoints in your site can be calculated from the serving context, so you will never have invalid URLs.

 ```fsharp
 module YourApp